To enter personal property tax or sales tax paid on a new vehicle:

 This allows you to enter the information and use a standard tax (percentage) rate.
 You may also be able to add the state and local general sales taxes paid on certain specified items, such as motor vehicles (purchased or leased), aircraft, boats, homes (including mobile and prefabricated homes) and home building materials.

-Per IRS Schedule A Instructions, page A-6:
+Per IRS Instructions for Schedule A, page A-6:

 Line 7.
-Enter on Line 7 any state and local general sales taxes paid on the following specified items.
+Enter on line 7 any state and local general sales taxes paid on the following specified items.
 If you are completing more than one worksheet, include the total for line 7 on only one of the worksheets.

 - A motor vehicle (including a car, motorcycle, motor home, recreational vehicle, sport utility vehicle, truck, van, and off-road vehicle).
 Also include any state and local general sales taxes paid for a leased motor vehicle.
 If the state sales tax rate on these items is higher than the general sales tax rate, only include the amount of tax you would have paid at the general sales tax rate.